beegee-tokyo/RUI3-Signal-Meter-P2P-LPWAN/README.md

 <center><img src="./assets/lpw-ok-packet.png" alt="LoRaWAN ACK"></center>

-If the device is out of the range of gateways (after it had joined before), it will show an error message if the LoRaWAN server did not ACK the packet:
+If the device is out of the range of gateways (after it had joined before), it will show an error message if the LoRaWAN server did not send an ACK for the packet:

 - Packet number
 - Error message